Important Safety Information

 hazard to the fetus.

-milk.
-Because many drugs are excreted in human milk, and because of the potential for serious adverse reactions in nursing infants
+Because of the potential for serious adverse reactions in a breastfed child

-from TRELSTAR®, a decision should be made to either discontinue nursing, or discontinue the drug taking into account the importance
+from TRELSTAR®, a decision should be made to either discontinue breastfeeding, or discontinue the drug taking into account the importance

 of the drug to the mother.